Gethyn Hewan: Early life and first-class cricket

 Born at Edinburgh, Hewan was educated at Marlborough College, where he was taught by Brian Hone.
 From Marlborough he went up to Clare College, Cambridge to study mathematics.
 He debuted in first-class cricket for Cambridge University in 1938 against the Free Foresters at Fenner's, with Hewan making a total of six first-class appearances for the university in 1938, which was to be his only season of first-class cricket.
-An bowling all-rounder, Hewan scored 187 runs at an average of 20.77, with a high score of 88.
+A bowling all-rounder, Hewan scored 187 runs at an average of 20.77, with a high score of 88.
 With his off break bowling, he took 20 wickets at a bowling average of 36.25, with best figures of 6/91.
 These figures, one of two five wicket hauls he took, came against Oxford University.
 He was awarded a blue in cricket, alongside one in hockey.
 He was awarded the Andrew Mellon Fellowship to study at Yale University, travelling to the United States in 1938.
 He graduated with a major in mathematics.